bratislava/kupaliska-starz-fe/README.md

 Set the `VITE_HOST` variable in `.env.development` file to **FULL URL** of the backend API.
 The default setup runs against local backend - if you don't have BE running on http://localhost:8000, or would like to develop against staging environment backend (you need to be connected to VPN), edit the `.env.development` file.

-For additional informaion about VPN, please contact Martin Pinter or Patrik Kadlcik.
+For additional informaion about VPN, please contact Martin Pinter.

 #### Recaptcha